DHTMLX/docs-suite/docs/colorpicker/features.md

 ## How to start with DHTMLX Colorpicker

-In this section you can find out the ways of Colorpicker initialization and localization, and learn how to integrate Colorpicker into your applications
+In this section you can find out the ways of Colorpicker initialization and localization, and learn how to integrate Colorpicker into your applications.

 ### Initialization and localization